Hard Times (1975 film): Pre-production

 Hill had troubles with Strother Martin.
 "When he was good he was very good, but he could be just awful", Hill later said.
 "I said to him once, 'Divide it in half, Strother,' and he said 'In half,' and I answered, 'That's if you want it to be in the movie.'"

 Hill said he used few tracking shots and zoom shots because "I like to work within frame and composition, but when you move your camera you can lose composition because it is altering shape."
 He also decided to use background music quiet and subdued "to get a sense of restraint in the movie ... people fighting is an ugly thing and I didn't want to encourage people to go out and fight.
 The concept of movie was hopefully legendary and somewhat heroic so that one couldn't really take a realistic approach."

 Hill said the fights were "dances.
 That is why there was no blood.
 People commented, "the fights are great but they would have been better if you had put some blood in them."
 What they don't realize is as soon as you put blood in those fights they would then have gotten so real that they would have lost their dramatic truth."

 The original cut of the movie was around two hours long.
-When it was cut down to around 90 minutes several fights scenes were deleted.
+When it was cut down to around 90 minutes several fight scenes were deleted.
 Some stills however show some of the deleted fights.